eVRydayVR/Unity360PanoramaCapture/CapturePanorama/README.txt

 * Image Format (default PNG): Determines what format(s) to save/upload the image file in.
 JPEG produces smaller filesize but is much lower quality.
 BMP is faster to save than PNG but larger.

 * Capture Stereoscopic (default false): Captures a top/bottom (over/under) image suitable for stereoscopic (3D) viewing.
 May produce artifacts.
-Generally you want to reduce Panorama Width when enabling this option.
+Be sure to set Panorama Width, Interpupillary Distance, and Num Circle Points appropriately when enabling this option.

-* Interpupillary Distance (stereoscopic only): Distance between the eye pupils of the viewer in meters.
-Defaults to average IPD from U.S. Army survey.
+* Interpupillary Distance (stereoscopic only): Distance between the eye pupils of the viewer in Unity units.
+Defaults to average IPD in meters from U.S. Army survey.

 * Num Circle Points (stereoscopic only): Determines at how many points to capture the surroundings.
 Smaller values are faster while larger values reduce ghosting/doubling artifacts on nearby objects.
-Should increase when increasing Panorama Width.
+A good starting point is Panorama Width divided by 32.

 * Panorama Width (between 4 and 23800, default 8192): Determines width of the resulting panorama image.
 Height of the image will be half this.
 Typical reasonable values are 4096 and 8192.
 Need not be a power of two.
 At large values, black bars may appear in output images, indicating graphics memory has been exhausted.